Report an accessibility problem

 Change of Major requirements

-A minimum cumulative GPA of 2.00 is required to enter this program.
+A minimum cumulative GPA of 2.00 is required to change majors to this program.

 Students should visit the Change of Major form for information about how to change a major to this program.